 Chicago Bears wide receiver Brandon Marshall created the Project Borderline Foundation to help those with borderline personality disorder (BPD), which he suffers from.
 The foundation educates people about BPD to break the stigma, bridges the gap between patients and the public, and advocates for legislation that supports their cause.

-Some NFL players are also getting involved in addressing chronic traumatic encephalopathy (CTE), and the NFL noted that they are continually adjusting rules and protocol to try to keep their players safe.
+Some NFL players are also getting involved in addressing chronic traumatic encephalopathy (CTE), and the NFL noted that they are continually adjusting rules and protocols to try to keep their players safe.

 This degenerative disease, which causes disorientation, memory loss, poor judgment, and even suicidality, is becoming more prevalent.
 In fact, a July 2017 study published in The Journal of the American Medical Association looked at 111 brains from former NFL players — 110 of them showed evidence of CTE.